Stunning natural topography

 Courses are subject to availability and must be pre-booked to ensure an instructor is available.

-Please note that the course prices listed above include the required manual and PADI certification card (PIC).
+Please note that the course prices listed above DO NOT include the required manual and PADI certification card (PIC).
+PADI AOW Manual and PIC is $150 USD, PADI Nitrox Specialty Manual and PIC is $125 USD.

 Do you have questions about Thailand?